russjeffery/DudaAPI-Slate/source/includes/_accounts.md

 Site Editor | "TARGET" | "EDITOR" | Send the user directly to the white labeled website builder.
 Stats | "TARGET" | "RESET_SITE" | Send the user directly to the select new template / reset site page.
 Note that if the user does reset the site, all existing website edits will be lost and the site will be reset to a new template that is selected.

+<aside class="warning">SSO Links & Tokens should be generated on demand and should not be generated upon page load or be statically linked to.
+SSO Tokens are only valid for two minutes, so you need to verify in real time that the user is authenticated to your system, then generate the SSO link once they intend to enter the editor, dashboard, stats, etc..</aside>

 ## Generate single sign-on token

 > cURL Example